A Two-Phase Deep Learning Framework for Adaptive Time-Stepping in High-Speed Flow Modeling: Limitations and Future Directions

 \section{Limitations and Future Directions}

 As previously discussed, neural solvers can benefit from time-adaptive schemes, as varying the timestep size according to the rate of change can lead to more balanced one-step objectives across flow states with varying gradient sharpness.
 Here, we have supervised our neural CFL model using timesteps resulting from coarsening a temporal mesh computed using the CFL condition.
 However, approaches that learn to adapt timestep sizes based on a policy that balances solution accuracy with computational cost, as is done by~\cite{wu2022learning} for spatial remeshing, may lead to further improvements.
+While the settings here contain dynamics comprising some of the most prevalent phenomena in high-speed flows, including shocks, blasts, and a fluid-solid interaction, future works should look to study other phenomena such as detonations and boundary layers.
+As discussed in~\cref{sec:learning}, the use of adaptive time-stepping results in more balanced training objectives, which often results in improved generalization due to variance reduction~\citep{duchi2019variance}.
+Nevertheless, neural solvers in general do not include the same theoretical convergence guarantees enjoyed by classical methods.
+Future works should look to extend these results from the classical setting to machine learning methods.
+As discussed in~\cref{sec:timeCond}, the MoE timestep-conditioning strategy does not leverage the efficiency advantages of sparse MoE architectures, which apply conditional computation over experts.
+While this design allows for a simpler implementation without load-balancing losses~\citep{shazeer2017Outrageously,fedus2022switch}, future work should explore incorporating sparsity into MoE-based timestep conditioning.
+Such an approach holds strong potential for scaling time-adaptive neural solvers while balancing computational and memory cost.